 3. Start locally

-In addition to building relationships, you’ll want to look locally for grants.
+In addition to building relationships, small nonprofits should look locally for grants.
 Apply to grantmakers that are located in your immediate area and concentrate most or all of their funding locally.

 This is useful in a few different ways: